daleao/sdv/WalkOfLife/README.md

     - **Undying Rage:** Doubles all damage bonuses.
 Immune to passing out.
         - Doubles damage bonus from all sources, including profession, rings and enchantments.
 - **Lv10 - Bushwhacker** - +10% crit. chance.
 Crit. strikes are deadlier at low HP and build chance to poach an item on hit.
     - Crit.
 Power increases up to x2 at 10% HP.
 Monsters can only be poached once.
-Also gain upto 50% cooldown reduction to dagger quick-stab attack.
+Also gain up to 50% cooldown reduction to dagger quick-stab attack.
     - **Ambuscade:** Become invisible and untargetable.
 Back stabs cause lethal damage.
 		- Missing a back stab will cancel the status and reveal your position once again.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.